merlinND/salesFetch/README.md

   $ grunt
 ```

 The server in now available on `https://localhost:3000`.
-The `https`is important for securing the connection between salesFetch and Salesforce.
+The `https` is important for securing the connection between salesFetch and Salesforce.

+## SalesForce project management
+You can use [MavensMate](http://mavensmate.com/) and the integration into the SublimText3 text editor to manage the Apex code.
+To connect an existing project to the plugin [use this link](http://mavensmate.com/Plugins/Sublime_Text/Existing_Projects).